notSam25/LadueQuotes/README.md

 >
 >  "You like gay black porn?
 I can send some to you!" - Nick Rabies
 >
->  "Python is better" - Noeh walk
+>  "Python is better" - Noah walk
->
->  "I'm not like the other gay black men" - Noah Walk